 The Batalla de las Flores opens the Mayo Festivo (Festive May) of Córdoba with colour and noise.
-Every year in late April, more than 100,000 carnations (claveles) fly between decorated floats and the 100,000 spectators lining the Paseo de la Victoria and Avenida República Argentina.
+Every year in late April, 80,000 carnations (claveles) fly between decorated floats and the thousands of spectators lining the Paseo de la Victoria and Avenida República Argentina.
 The grand avenues of the Historic Centre end up covered in pink, red, fuchsia and coral.

 A centenary tradition